vmarquez/PureBomberMan/README.md

 pretty awful and most likely error prone.

-##State Monad
+##Solution: State Monad (and some other nifty methods)
 First, let's talk a bit about some magic called the State Monad.
-Instead of going on about Mexican food or Astronauts, I'll just show the code, implore you to read it over a *lot*, (if you are unfamiliar), and then send you off to the [tutorial that helped me understand it](http://blog.tmorris.net/posts/the-state-monad-for-scala-users/index.html).
-Coming from an imperative background, I did have to spend some time thinking about the example, and even typing it and play with it.
-The State Monad is also excellently covered in chapter six of Functional Programming in Scala.
+Instead of going on about Mexican food or Astronauts, I'll just show the code to a simplistic verison of the State monad, implore you to read it over a *lot*, (if you are unfamiliar).
+Then,(or before) go check out the [tutorial that helped me understand it](http://blog.tmorris.net/posts/the-state-monad-for-scala-users/index.html).
+Coming from an imperative background, I did have to spend some time thinking about the example, and even typing out the tree example in the REPL to mess with.
+The State Monad is also excellently covered in chapter six of the aforementioned Functional Programming in Scala.

 ```scala
     case class State[A,B](run: A=>(A,B)) {